Staff

 Ashleigh is a PhD candidate at Michigan State University.
 She previously received her MS in criminal justice from UNC Charlotte (2016), her MEd in mental health counseling from Winthrop University (2015), and her BA in justice and law from American University (2013).
 Her primary research interests include the impact and experience of higher education in prison, prison programming, and individuals’ experiences with incarceration and reentry.
 Her work can be found in Criminology & Public Policy, Crime & Delinquency, and Justice Evaluation Journal.

-Headshot of Ashley Rene Scherer
+Headshot of Ashley Rene Gregory

-Ashley Rene Scherer
+Ashley Rene Gregory

-Program Coordinator, University of Cincinnati Corrections Institute, CECH SOCJ Corrections Institute
+Program Manager, CECH SOCJ Corrections Institute

 319 VPCADMIN